DelfsEngineering/betterforms-figma-bridge/docs/llm-prompt-template.md

 - `size.w` + `primaryAxisSizingMode` → width classes (see Layout Mapping)
 - `strokes` → border classes
 - `effects` → shadow classes
+- **Bottom margin:** BetterForms adds default bottom margin to all elements - add `mb-0` to elements with NO bottom spacing in Figma, skip `mb-0` if element already has bottom margin class
 - DO NOT hardcode any values - derive everything from the Figma data

 ### BFName Property